 Servite strives to offer its students a comprehensive remediation program.
 Our students receive access to our digital textbooks that allows them to work from anywhere they have an internet connection.
 Students repeat the entire course they are remediating, focusing on the mastery of concepts covered in the course.
 Daily teacher interaction, comparable content and rigor, and regular feedback, all combine to make the remediation experience a genuine opportunity to review previous content and prepare for future courses.

-Advancement classes provide students the opportunity to move into higher levels of math in the Fall, which prepare them to be able to take the highest levels of math offered at Servite.
-Servite students who want to take an advancement math class must be cleared to do so by their counselor.
+Servite students who want to take an Advancement Geometry course must be cleared to do so by their counselor.
 Advancement Geometry (both Honors and College Prep) are rigorous courses that move at a very fast pace.
 Students who take an advancement math course must be committed to working diligently on their assignments and keeping up with the pace so that they are successful and effectively learn the skills taught in the course.

 Based on the High School Placement Test scores and a thorough review of their application file, some students are recommended and/or required to take summer academy classes in English, Study Skills, and/or Mathematics.
 Students and their families are informed of the recommendation/requirement by Admissions.
 Freshman Academy review classes in English and Mathematics are also open to any incoming freshman who wants to take a refresher course to transition more smoothly into high school.
 Students get a feel for the campus and meet new classmates before officially entering as a freshman.

 In rare cases, a student’s acceptance to Servite is directly tied into his successful completion of the Academy review program.
-If, after careful consideration, it is recommended that the student not attend Servite, the school will schedule a meeting with the parents and the student.
+In these cases, those families will have constant communication with the school regarding progress and a meeting will be held with these families and the student if course progress is not meeting expected standards.
 If a student who was required to attend summer school as a condition of his acceptance fails to do so that student’s acceptance to Servite will be revoked.